Supporting Alumni Entrepreneurs: Shop Atelier De Fer

 A core mission of Tepper Together is to build an inclusive community.
-This holiday season, we are showing support for alumni-owned small businesses because shopping small can create big impact in our — and other — communities.
+We support our alumni entrepreneurs and their small businesses because shopping small can create a big impact in our — and other — communities.

 Atelier De Fer — which means “Iron Workshop,” a double nod to Pittsburgh’s manufacturing history and French café culture and, yes, you can just call it De Fer — is the passion project of Matt and Vanessa Marietti.
 They opened their doors (and fired up their coffee roaster) in 2017 following corporate careers respectively in marketing and graphic design.